-{ We consider coarse graining a quantum system divided between short distance and long distance degrees of freedom, which are coupled by the Hamiltonian.
-Observations using purely long distance observables can be described by the reduced density matrix that arises from tracing out the short-distance observables.
-The dynamics of this density matrix is that of an open quantum system, and is nonlocal in time, on the order of some short time scale.
-We describe these dynamics in a model system with a simple hierarchy of energy gaps $\Delta E_{UV} > \Delta E_{IR}$, in which the coupling between high-and low-energy degrees of freedom is treated to second order in perturbation theory.
-We then describe the equations of motion under suitable time averaging, reflecting the limited time resolution of actual experiments, and find an expansion of the master equation in powers of $\Delta E_{IR}/\Delta E_{UV}$, in which the failure of the system to be Hamiltonian or even Markovian appears at higher orders in this ratio.
-We compute the evolution of the density matrix in two specific examples -- coupled spins, and linearly coupled simple harmonic oscillators.
-Finally, we discuss the evolution of the density matrix using the path integral approach, computing the Feynman-Vernon influence functional for the IR degrees of freedom in perturbation theory, and argue that this influence functional is the correct analog of the Wilsonian effective action for this problem. }
+\begin{flushright} BRX-TH 6287\\ \end{flushright} Inspired by holographic Wilsonian renormalization, we consider coarse graining a quantum system divided between short distance and long distance degrees of freedom, coupled via the Hamiltonian.
+Observations using purely long distance observables are described by the reduced density matrix that arises from tracing out the short-distance degrees of freedom.
+The dynamics of this density matrix is non-Hamiltonian and nonlocal in time, on the order of some short time scale.
+We describe this dynamics in a model system with a simple hierarchy of energy gaps $\Delta E_{UV} > \Delta E_{IR}$, in which the coupling between high-and low-energy degrees of freedom is treated to second order in perturbation theory.
+We then describe the equations of motion under suitable time averaging, reflecting the limited time resolution of actual experiments, and find an expansion of the master equation in powers of $\Delta E_{IR}/\Delta E_{UV}$, after the fashion of effective field theory.
+The failure of the system to be Hamiltonian or even Markovian appears at higher orders in this ratio.
+We compute the evolution of the density matrix in three specific examples: coupled spins, linearly coupled simple harmonic oscillators, and an interacting scalar QFT.
+Finally, we argue that the logarithm of the Feynman-Vernon influence functional is the correct analog of the Wilsonian effective action for this problem.